2022-23 Georgetown University Supplemental Essays – Prompts and Tips

 Walsh School of Foreign Service: The Walsh School of Foreign Service was founded more than a century ago to prepare generations of leaders to solve global problems.
 What is motivating you to dedicate your undergraduate studies to a future in service to the world?

 International service is not something every 17/18-year-old in the country is dreaming about doing as a vocation.
 There is likely a very interesting story surrounding what motivated you to apply to the Walsh School of Foreign Service and this essay invites you to share this very narrative.
 You don’t need to look any deeper than today’s headlines to identify powerful and immensely challenging global problems.
-Whether you are aiming for a B.S. in Business and Global Affairs, a B.S. in Foreign Service, or a B.S. in Global, International, and Comparative History, you likely have a highly-specific set of academic and career goals taking shape in your mind.
+Whether you are aiming for a B.S. in Business and Global Affairs, a B.S. in Foreign Service, or a B.S. in Global, International, and Comparative History, you likely have a highly specific set of academic and career goals taking shape in your mind.

 If you can communicate these goals and the motivations behind them while sharing a vision for how you will contribute to the betterment of humankind in one or multiple regions of the world, then you are likely to end up with an excellent Walsh essay.
+Moreover, you’ll want to be sure to discuss why Walsh in particular will be a great fit for you.

 McDonough School of Business: The McDonough School of Business is a national and global leader in providing graduates with essential ethical, analytical, financial and global perspectives.
 Please discuss your motivations for studying business at Georgetown.

-To stand out as an applicant to the McDonough School of Business, applicants need to show that they have availed themselves of every opportunity to dive into the business world during their high school years.
-Of course, not everyone has parents who hand them money to invest in the stock market or land them an internship at Goldman Sachs in 9th grade.
 Relevant experiences can include high school investing clubs, participation in activities like FBLA, summer programs/courses in business/finance/economics, running your own local small business or e-business (Etsy, landscaping, etc.), or just a regular old retail job.
-The important thing to highlight is what you learned from your experience(s).
-Explain how you will bring that newly acquired knowledge to the classroom at Georgetown.
+The important thing to highlight is what you learned from your experiences, how you’ll bring that newly acquired knowledge to the classroom at Georgetown, and how your experiences have informed & influenced what you hope to continue learning in college.

 How important are the Georgetown supplemental essays?